AI Teach Easy

 Prof. Irfan

 Irfan is a former university lecturer and ed‑tech researcher.
-He has personally tested over 50 AI tools with more than 10,000 students across online courses.
+He has personally tested over 50 online learning platforms with more than 10,000 students across online courses.
 His philosophy: “AI should remove friction, not thinking.”

 You’ll find his no‑fluff, action‑focused guides only on aiteacheasy.com.